giacovides/giacovides.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
-description: A selection of projects
+description: A selection of projects - Click on the, for details and pictures!
 nav: true
 nav_order: 3
 display_categories: [Recent]